 Since the estate was first purchased, Jean Louis Vicard has increased the size of the estate from 11 hectares to its current 13-hectare size.
 In January 2017, Chateau de Candale was purchased by Thibaut Decoster and Magali Decoster who also own and manage 2 additional Bordeaux vineyards in Saint Emilion, Clos des Jacobins, and Chateau La Commanderie.

 Chateau de Candale Vineyards, Terroir, Grapes, Winemaking

-The Right Bank vineyard is located just east of the picturesque village of Saint Emilion, not that far from Tertre Roteboeuf.
-The 13 hectare vineyard of Chateau de Candale is planted to 84% Merlot, 14% Cabernet Franc and 2% Cabernet Sauvignon.
 The terroir is clay and limestone soils and can be divided into 32 separate parcels.
 The vineyard is planted to a vine density of 6,000 vines per hectare.
 On average, the vines are kept at 30 years of age.
-Vineyard farming practices are self sustaining.
+Vineyard farming practices are self-sustaining.

 There is a second wine, Roc de Candale.
-On average, the production is close to 4,200 case of wine per year of Chateau de Candale.
+On average, the production is close to 4,200 cases of wine per year of Chateau de Candale.

-Serving and Decanting Chateau de Candale with Wine and Food Pairings
+Serving Chateau de Candale with Wine and Food Pairings

 Aside from making wine, Chateau de Candale has earned a good reputation with local residents for their restaurant, L’Atelier de Candale, which offers a charming outdoor, wine country setting in Bordeaux.